 If both of the above factors are not met, no emergency notification is required.
 If it is determined that both of the above factors are met, then an emergency notification as described below shall be issued.
 The Chief of Police (or management designee) will confer with the Clery Director, if available, to prepare the content of the notification and determine which members of the Campus community are threatened and need to be notified.
-The content of the message will be developed based on a careful but swift analysis of the most critical facts prepared by the Chief of Police, Clery Director and reviewed by the President or his designee.
+The content of the message will be developed based on a careful but swift analysis of the most critical facts.